Indentation style: Tab vs. space

+Many text editors, including Notepad++, TextEdit, Emacs, vi, and nano, can be configured to either store tab characters when entered via the tab key or to convert them to spaces (based on the configured tab width) so that tab characters are not added to the file when the tab key is pressed.
+Some editors can convert tab to space characters and vice versa.

+Some text file pagers, such as less, can be configured for a tab width.
+Some tools such as expand/unexpand can convert on the fly via filters.

+Style automation

+A tool can automate formatting code per an indentation style, for example the Unix indent command.

+Emacs provides commands to modify indentation, including hitting Tab on a given line.
+M-x indent-region indents code.

+Elastic tabstops is a tabulation style which requires support from the text editor, where entire blocks of text are kept automatically aligned when the length of one line in the block changes.

 Losing track of blocks

+In more complicated code, the programmer may lose track of block boundaries while reading the code.

-In some situations, there is a risk of losing track of block boundaries.
-This is often seen in large sections of code containing many compound statements nested to many levels of indentations.
-By the time the programmer scrolls to the bottom of a huge set of nested statements, they may have lost track of which control statements go where.
-However, overly-long code could have other causes, such as being too complex, and a programmer facing this problem might instead consider whether code refactoring would help in the longer term.
+This is often experienced in large sections of code containing many compound statements nested to many levels of indentation.

+As the programmer scrolls to the bottom of a huge set of nested statements, they may lose track of context – such as the control structure at the top of the block.

+Long compound statements can be a code smell of over complexity which can be solved by refactoring.

 Programmers who rely on counting the opening braces may have difficulty with indentation styles such as K&R, where the starting brace is not visually separated from its control statement.
 Programmers who rely more on indentations will gain more from styles that are vertically compact, such as K&R, because the blocks are shorter.

 To avoid losing track of control statements such as for, a large indentation can be used, such as an 8-unit-wide hard tab, along with breaking up large functions into smaller and more readable functions.
 Linux is done this way, while using the K&R style.

+Some text editors allow the programmer to jump between the two corresponding braces of a block.

+For example, vi jumps to the brace enclosing the same block as the one under the cursor when pressing the % key.